angusmillar/Deprecated-Pyro/README.md

 `<#@ Assembly Name="$(SolutionDir)packages\Hl7.FhirPath.0.4.2\lib\net45\Hl7.FhirPath.dll"#>`

-Once these are updated first build the project `Pyro.CodeGeneration` in debug and then right click the `MainTemplate.tt` file and select 'Run Custom Tool'.
-This will generate the code classes as discusssed.
+Once these are updated first build the project `Pyro.CodeGeneration` in debug and then right-click the `MainTemplate.tt` file and select 'Run Custom Tool'.
+This will generate the code classes as discussed.
 You may need to delete all contents in the sub T4 file `MainTemplate.cs` if you receive a compile error.

 Note that no database upgrades have been implemented for this type of modification so post this process you will need to delete the database which will be recreated as the first call is made to the FHIR endpoint.

-Please note: You don't need to do this just to get the server running this is only for future development purposes when a new FHIR release is available'

 **Pyro.Common (Project)**

-This project holds all common cross cutting code used by the entire solution.
+This project holds all common cross-cutting code used by the entire solution.

 **Pyro.ConsoleServer (Project)**

-This project allows the server to be started up in a console window and is te primary way to run the server in a development enviroment.
+This project allows the server to be started up in a console window and is te primary way to run the server in a development environment.
 This is the project to set as start-up when running in Visual Studio.

 **Pyro.DataLayer (Project)**